brendon/dragonfly-docs/_posts/0000-02-03-processors.md

 Furthermore, a bang! method is provided, which operates on `self`
 {% highlight ruby %}
 image.shrink!
 {% endhighlight %}

+You can pass arguments, which will be passed on to the processor block
+{% highlight ruby %}
+processor :shrink do |content, amount, quality|
+  # ...
+end
+{% endhighlight %}
+{% highlight ruby %}
+image.shrink(4, 30)
+{% endhighlight %}

 ## Implementing the processor